luizgustavoss/moneycount-api/doc/adr/002-Choose_Persist_Currency_In_Json.md

 ## Context

 I have to decide how to persist data related to supported currencies in the project.
-Choises are a relational database or text files such as txt, xml or json.
+Choices are a relational database or text files such as txt, xml or json.
 Even NoSQL databases could be used.

 ## Decision